 This is where curiosity comes in.
 A curious mind views uncertainty as a golden opportunity to get creative and thrive.
 Furthermore, since a curious mind ravenously seeks out and digests information, it has a massive database of resources and ideas at hand to help formulate solutions.

-While preparing in advance is the best route to take, it is not too late for companies to fire up their curiosity.
-Doing so effectively will require asking tough questions in order to unearth the problems that pose the most sinister threat to their business.
-But those who are willing to invest the time and effort in doing so will gain the ability to devise solutions that will keep them afloat during any crisis and empower them to thrive beyond it.
+While preparing in advance is the best route to take, it’s not too late for companies to spark their curiosity.
+Doing so effectively will require asking tough questions to unearth the problems that pose the most significant threat to their business.
+But those who are willing to invest the time and effort will gain the ability to devise solutions that keep them afloat during any crisis and empower them to thrive beyond it.

 ____________________________